Head softball coach Sara Russell will begin her sixth season at the helm of the program in 2014.

 Russell came aboard the Covenant athletic staff in 2008 to serve as the second coach in the program's history.
 Russell arrived at Covenant from Paducah, Ky., where she played and coached at Mid-Continent University, and where her husband, William, served as the baseball coach.
 William currently works with the Scots baseball staff, assisting head coach Doug Simons, while Sara takes on the coaching duties for the Lady Scots.

-At Mid-Continent, Sara's squad went 14-7 in conference play and won the conference tournament.
+At Mid-Continent, her 2006 squad went 28-26 overall and 14-8 in conference play and won the conference tournament.
 Russell was named KIAC Coach of the Year.

-In 2011, Russell coached the Lady Scots to a successful season, concluding with an NCCAA Mid-East Region Title, a trip to the NCCAA National Tournament, and the Mid-East Coach of the Year award in 2011.
+In 2011, Russell coached the Lady Scots to a successful season winning a program record 22 games, concluding with an NCCAA Mid-East Region title, a trip to the NCCAA National Tournament, and the Mid-East Coach of the Year award in 2011.

 In 2012 the team advanced to the NCCAA World Series yet again following another season with over 20 wins.

-During her five years at Covenant, Russell has coached 10 NCCAA All-Americans.
+During her five years at Covenant, Russell has coached 10 NCCAA All-Americans, six All-Conference performers, and had a team earn the conference's Champion of Character award (2009, AAC).

 In addition to coaching the Lady Scots, Russell also conducts private pitching lessons for youngsters in the local area.